dbeck/dbeck.github.io/_posts/2015-12-16-Scalesmall-W5-UDP-Multicast-Mixed-With-TCP.markdown

 #### Erlang IP addresses in Elixir

 The `gen_udp` interface is pretty rough when bad arguments are passed to it.
-It barks a `bad_arg` and done.
+It barks a `bad_arg` and no explanation whatsoever.
+It doesn't tell which argument is bad out of the 20 like possible ones.
 This is what I got most of the time when I used `meh/elixir-socket`.
 The rules are simple though:

 - Erlang wants tuples as IP addresses, like {224,1,1,1}
 - When I want Erlang to convert to these tuples it usually wants character lists as input